Pablo-ux-cyber/CryptoRank_Bot/replit.md

 ## Overview

 This is a Python-based Telegram bot that monitors cryptocurrency market sentiment indicators and automatically sends notifications to Telegram channels.
-The bot tracks Coinbase app rankings in the App Store, cryptocurrency Fear & Greed Index, Google Trends data for crypto-related terms, and Altcoin Season Index to provide comprehensive market sentiment analysis.
+The bot tracks Coinbase app rankings from user-provided JSON data, cryptocurrency Fear & Greed Index, Google Trends data for crypto-related terms, and Altcoin Season Index to provide comprehensive market sentiment analysis.
+Runs daily at 8:01 UTC (11:01 MSK).

 ## System Architecture